GrailFinder/gf-lt/README.md

 - basic tools: memorize and recall;
 - stop stream from the bot; +
 - sqlitedb instead of chatfiles; +
-- define tools and sys prompt for them to be used;
+- define tools and sys prompt for them to be used; +
 - sqlite for the bot memory;
 - fullscreen textarea option (bothersome to implement);
+- add system prompt without tools (for mistral);
 - option to switch between predefined sys prompts;
+- consider adding use /completion of llamacpp, since openai endpoint clearly has template|format issues;
+- change temp, min-p and other params from tui;

 ### FIX:
 - bot responding (or haninging) blocks everything; +